kepano/obsidian-advanced-appearance/README.md

 ## Usage

-- Works hand-in-hand with [Hider Plugin](https://github.com/kepano/obsidian-hider) to simplify the Obsidian UI by removing the menu ribbon, tooltips, title bar, scrollbars, etc.
+Advanced Appearance works hand-in-hand with [Hider Plugin](https://github.com/kepano/obsidian-hider) to simplify the Obsidian UI by removing the menu ribbon, tooltips, title bar, scrollbars, etc.

 # Developer documentation

 You can access the user's settings via the following CSS variables and classes.

 ## CSS variables

+The following CSS variables are applied to the `body` tag from the user's input:

 | Variable | Description |
 | ------ | ----- |